LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

 .. note::
-   Full documentation of regular expression methodology is outside the scope of this manual.
+   Full documentation of regular expression methodology is outside the scope of this guide.
 Consult a standard reference on regular expressions for more information about how to use this flexible technology.